 gh, we saw

-Kaiser Wilhelm Memorial Church --
+the ruins of the Kaiser Wilhelm Memorial Church --

 unrestored large part of a grand "king's" church.
 The church was built